Building the Internet of Agents with z402

 Use cases

-Here is a (incomplete) list of use cases of z402, along with a comparison with existing services2:
+Here is an (incomplete) list of use cases of z402, along with a comparison with existing services2:

 - Pay-per-use: the pay-per-use business model allows to offer on demand service with micropayments, but as of today, it is inherently flawed.
 This is because of the high fees payment processor take (around 3%) and because users are forced to lock their funds into the platform usually without the possibility to withdraw them, this creates more friction compared to seamlessly pay (no registration) for what you need, with no locked funds.